-But here’s another truth: we turn to coaches and counsellors, sisters and girlfriends to be heard… but do we offer ourselves the same precious gift?
+But here’s another truth: we turn to coaches and counselors, sisters and girlfriends to be heard… but do we offer ourselves the same precious gift?
 Do we practice hearing and honoring ourselves first, offering our own person the grace and compassion that we seek from others?
-Do we have the courage to look inward and learn to listen to what our minds, bodies and spirits are telling us?
+Do we have the courage to look inward and learn to listen to what our minds, bodies, and spirits are telling us?

 This needs to be the starting place.
 We need to learn to listen.
 To ourselves.

 We read every new book that comes out, travel to conferences, jump at the chance to hear that guest speaker.
 We constantly gather information, jump on board with the new fad, eagerly try out the new pill or the new program.
 Hoping that we will find the answer we seek outside of ourselves.

 Talking with our best friends, offering our well-thought out opinions on social media and monthly meet-ups with a life coach all serve a purpose.
 But becoming more clearly ourselves, figuring out who we want to be, what we need, identifying the real passion or gifts we want to bring to the world, putting our finger on the place of unrest, the root of our dis-ease, these all come as we learn to listen ~ to ourselves.

 We so desperately want to be heard so let us practice hearing ourselves.

 With practice we become better attuned to what our minds, bodies, and spirits are speaking; quicker to trust the still, small voice.
 More confident that we already know what it is we need, or that the answer will come, and we have only to still ourselves and listen.

 We can practice listening in myriad ways but today I want to offer some questions we might use as we practice pause, go inward, and learn to listen.